 Child Care Resource and Referral (CCR&R) is a program to support quality child care throughout the State of Iowa.
 CCR&R is available to assist families in selecting child care providers who best meet the needs of a child and their family.
 Child Care Consultants provide on-site consultation to licensed preschools, centers, non-registered home providers, and the Child Development Home providers.
 The Iowa Department of Human Services (DHS) is the regulatory agency for early childhood care and education.
 CCR&R supports providers in complying with state regulations.
 Training in a variety of topics is offered to child care providers to not only meet licensing/registration requirements but to also improve the quality of care.
 CCR&R\'s collaborate with other community partners regarding child care issues in Iowa.

-Founded in 1898, Des Moines University comprises three colleges offering nine graduate degrees.
 Des Moines University offers degree programs in medicine and the health sciences.
-The singular mission of the University is to develop distinctive health professionals committed to health promotion, the discovery of knowledge and service to the community.
-The Department of Behavioral Medicine, Medical Humanities
+We share a singular mission to develop distinctive health professionals committed to health promotion, the discovery of knowledge and service to the community.

 Specialized court system within the 5th Judicial Court District.
 Juvenile Court Services work with youth who have been referred by Law enforcement due to alleged delinquent acts.
 These services focus on accountability, rehabilitation, and safety for community youth.